Design-Based Inference under Random Potential Outcomes: Simulation Study

 \comm{first case}

 In the first case, potential outcomes are generated via

 where $\delta_i$ are drawn \emph{i.i.d.}\ from $\mathcal{N}(0,1)$, $\varepsilon_i$ is an outcome-level noise term exhibiting local dependence described below.
 In this specification, the individual treatment effect satisfies $\theta_i(\tilde y_i) = \beta_i$, so that the finite-population FPO and RPO estimands coincide.
-This design therefore serves as a baseline setting in which outcome-level randomness does not alter the causal target, while local dependence affects inference through the variance structure.

 \comm{second case}